Self-Stabilization: The Implicit Bias of Gradient Descent at the Edge of Stability: The Predicted Dynamics and Theoretical Results

 \subsection{The equations governing edge of stability}

 We now introduce the equations governing edge of stability.
 We track the following quantities: \begin{definition} Define $v_t := \theta_t - \thetad_t$, $x_t := u_t \cdot v_t$, $y_t := \nabla S_t^\perp\cdot v_t$. \end{definition} Our predicted dynamics directly predict the displacement $v_t$ and the full definition is deferred to \Cref{sec: define predicted dynamics}.
-However, they have a relatively simple form in the $u_t,\nabla S_t^\perp$ directions:
+However, they have a relatively simple form in the $u_t,\nabla S_t^\perp$ directions that only depend on the remaining $v$ directions through the scalar quantities $\beta_{s \to t}$.

 \begin{lemma}[Predicted Dynamics for $x,y$] Let $\vs_t$ denote our predicted dynamics (defined in \Cref{sec: define predicted dynamics}).
 Letting $\xs_t = u_t \cdot \vs_t$ and $\ys_t = \nabla S_t^\perp \cdot \vs_t$, we have